EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 [//]: (/docs/outputs/lmf_output/#potential)

 The smooth part of the potential is made first.
 This is necessary to determine the electrostatic potential on the augmentation sphere boundaries.
-It serves as a boundary condition for the solving the Poisson equation inside each sphere.
+It serves as a boundary condition for the solving Poisson's equation inside each sphere.
 The output reads

 ~~~